mrosseel/piDSC/readme.md

 The difficulty in this project is aquiring and platesolving quickly enough for this to be usable.
 With a RaspberryPi 4B and an ASI120mm-s and 50mm f/1.4 lens, the process to aquire and platesolving an image takes approx 1.5 seconds.

+## Installation

+[To be written] The main items are the zwo image library and the astrometry.net build (difficult).

 ## Configuration

 All the current configuration is in the top of the files (mostly pidsc.py and platesolver.py), and should be changed to a config file at some point.